 The average monthly payment for a new car is $563, while lease payments are an average $450.
 Used cars have the lowest average monthly payments at $397.

 In general, the worse your credit, the higher your monthly car payment — but not always.
 Those with credit scores between 601 and 660 (in the fair range) saw the highest average monthly payments for new vehicles at $594.
+You can calculate your monthly car payments here.

 |Average monthly payments|